reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 ```
 - Line 34 specifies the `API_EXPR` and takes an input `purchasePrice` from the caller.
 - Lines 35-37 perform various verification checks.
-- Line 38 starts our outer return.
+- Line 38 starts our outer `{!rsh} return`.
 This is where we need to specify the `PAY_EXPR`, but it also needs to account for our non-network token syntax. `[purchasePrice, [0, tok]]` has the user pay the `purchasePrice` in network tokens and zero of our non-network token.

 Now let's accept our non-network token from the user in the event of a refund.
 ```